-- Evolving GEBCO's governance to allow the programme and community to properly and effectively exert itself as the thought leaders in the world of seabed mapping, and to be able to embark on new innovations and initiatives in pursuant of our aims and objectives. - The promotion and acquisition of an expanding type of datasets pertinent to the geologic nature of the seafloor, and immediate sub-seafloor, benthic ecosystems, and administrative layout of Marine Protected Areas (MPAs) that will support the enhanced understanding of the seafloor in a three-dimensional context. - Support coastal communities and indigenous knowledge. - Continue to support ocean literacy to raise awareness, knowledge and caring about the ocean. - Endeavour to promote the development of new technology for the benefit of seafloor data and products and promote their use.
+- Evolving GEBCO's governance to allow the programme and community to properly and effectively exert itself as the thought leaders in the world of seabed mapping.
+This includes enabling the programme and community to embark on new innovations and initiatives in pursuit of our aims and objectives. - Promoting and acquiring new types of data pertinent to the geologic nature of the seafloor, and immediate sub-seafloor, benthic ecosystems, and administrative layout of Marine Protected Areas (MPAs) that will support the enhanced understanding of the seafloor in a three-dimensional context. - Supporting coastal communities and indigenous knowledge. - Continuing to support ocean literacy to raise awareness, knowledge and caring about the ocean. - Endeavouring to promote the development and use of new technology for the benefit of seafloor data and products.